 Depending on the condition and the original color of your furniture piece, you may need to apply two to three thin coats of primer.
 Make sure to purchase enough primer to paint your item two or three times and a small amount to make any touch-ups later on.

-5. Varnish: Applying a varnish to your item can help seal your paint and protect your item from outside elements.
+Applying varnish to your item can help seal your paint and protect your item from outside elements.
 Varnishing your furniture piece also gives it a glossier and more vibrant look.
-You will want to purchase and apply varnish if your item will be in a high traffic area, such as a living room or hallway, and if it will be heavily used, such as a coffee table or bed frame.
+You will want to purchase and apply varnish if your item will be in a high traffic area, such as a living room or hallway, and if it will be heavily used, such as a coffee table, chair, or bed frame.